MBaldessari77/blog/_posts/2017-02-10-continuos-integration-static-code-analisys.md

     ...
 ```

-4. Include Static code analisys step in new analisys stage on C.I. server for the project (call inline with bash/cmd)
+4. Include Static code analisys step on C.I. for the project

 ```
 grunt jshint